-Students who complete a combination of two programs, Power Line Construction and Maintenance and GPS/GIS Mapping Technology, with the addition of a behavioral science elective (3 hours) will be awarded an AAS degree.
+Students who complete a combination of any of these two programs, Power Line Construction and Maintenance; GPS/GIS Mapping Technology; Heating & Cooling Technology; or Natural Gas Technology, with the requisite general education classes, will be awarded an AAS degree.
 Graduates of this program will find many employment opportunities with utility providers.

-Students are expected to conform to MTI's Drug Testing Policy while enrolled in the Commercial Driving course.
+Students are expected to conform to Rules for Programs with Required Drug and Alcohol Testing while enrolled in this program.
 See the Student Handbook for details.
 Any student who enrolls in Commercial Driver training must obtain a South Dakota driver's license in order to complete the CDL training course.
 A Class A CDL is a graduation requirement for this program.
 See the Course Description for TRAN 100 for a full explanation.

 Please Note: Students planning to obtain an AAS degree in Utilities Technology MUST complete the CDL requirement during their first year of enrollment.